 This section describes how to process online audit files, either the current audit file or the old audit files that have been archived (that is, rolled over) by the server but are still maintained as audit files by the server.
-See "Generating Reports from Offline Audit Files" on page 122 for information on how to process offline audit files.
+See "Generating Reports from Offline Audit Files" on page 125 for information on how to process offline audit files.

-- See "General Prerequisites" on page 29. - □ To process online audit files, you must either have the Read right to the Audit File object Audit Contents property or have logged in to the audit trail.
-(To log in to an audit trail, you must enable audit passwords at the server console.
-This configuration is not permitted in NetWare Enhanced Security facilities.) - You must be able to create new (temporary) files in the directory you were in when you started AUDITCON, and have sufficient disk space on that volume.
+- See "General Prerequisites" on page 29. - To process online audit files, you must either have the Read right to the Audit File object Audit Contents property or have logged in to the audit trail.
+(To log in to an audit trail, you must enable audit passwords at the server console.)

+- You must be able to create new (temporary) files in the directory you were in when you started AUDITCON, and have sufficient disk space on that volume.
 These temporary files hold the audit data as it is extracted from the audit trail. - You must have preselected events for auditing.
 You can view or report only those audit events that have been recorded by the server; for example, if you don't configure the server to record file open events, then you can't display any file open events.
-(See "Changing a Volume Audit Configuration" on page 47 for more information on preselection.)
+(See "Changing a Volume Audit Configuration" on page 48 for more information on preselection.)

-Because AUDITCON places temporary files in the directory you were in when you started AUDITCON, and these temporary files contain audit data, you must not generate any reports unless your current directory is protected from access by users who are not authorized to see audit data.
+Warning: Because AUDITCON places temporary files in the directory you were in when you started AUDITCON, and these temporary files contain audit data, you must not generate any reports unless your current directory is protected from access by users who are not authorized to see audit data.

-1. Choose "Auditing reports" from the "Available audit options" menu (101).
+1. Choose Auditing reports from the Available audit options menu (101).